-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Olivia Colman, The Lost Daughter

-- Nicole Kidman, Being the Ricardos
+- WINNER: Nicole Kidman, Being the Ricardos

 - Lady Gaga, House of Gucci